Live

 What I’m betting on

-Despite all these caveats, I think AI in mental health is net positive — if it’s built responsibly.
+The WHO estimates that nearly one billion people globally live with a mental disorder, and most lack adequate access to care.
+Despite all these caveats, I think AI in mental health is net positive, if it’s built responsibly.

-The key insight is: AI is best at things humans are worst at.
+The key insight: AI is best at things humans are worst at.
 Humans are bad at remembering patterns across months of data.
 AI is good at that.
 Humans are bad at noticing slow trends while living inside them.
+Your data knows before you do.
 AI is good at that.
 Humans are bad at being available at 2 AM when you need to process something.
 AI is good at that.

 So use AI for what it’s good at.
 Keep humans for what they’re good at.
 And never confuse the two.